linthtml/linthtml/doc/docs/user-guide/configuration.md

 By default, LintHTML uses [htmlparser2](https://github.com/fb55/htmlparser2) as its parser but with a custom AST format in output.
 You can optionally specify that a different parser should be used in your configuration file so long as the parser meets the following requirements:

-1. It must be a Node module loadable from the config file where the parser is used.
+1. It must be a Node module, loadable from the config file where the parser is used.
 Usually, this means you should install the parser package separately using npm.
 2. It must conform to the parser [interface](../developer-guide/custom-parser.md).

 To indicate the npm module to use as your parser, specify it using the `parser` option in your `.linthtmlrc` file.